Moxinilian/macroboard/README.md

 - No paid license, everything is free software!

-[^1]: Only Wayland has been tested in production so far, but considering I only use libinput it should also work well to the extent that X.Org does?
+[^1]: X.Org has only been tested in development so far, but considering I only use libinput it should also work well to the extent that X.Org does?
 Confirmation from third parties would be appreciated.

 ## Known issues / contribution opportunities